 - (Since this document doesn’t contain any medical information a copy of it is of no value to another clinic, Another doctor could care less about what’s in this contract.)

 - The patient agrees to allow the physician at Comprehensive Pain Management to discuss his/her care freely with other physicians.

-- (Under HIPPA a patient has the right to decide what PIH is relased and to who unless there is a medical emergency where the patient can’t provide such consent)
+- (Under HIPPA a patient has the right to decide what PIH is released and to who, unless there is a medical emergency where the patient can’t provide such consent)

 - The patient agrees to allow his physician at Comprehensive Pain Management to inform Emergency Rooms in the area that the patient is under the care of Comprehensive Pain Management.